-I’m sure you’ve seen a lot of content about how to promote your products and how to increase sales during this holiday season.
-However, people rarely talk about the opposite side that is equally important to brand loyalty: dealing with product returns or shipping issues.
+It’s common to see content about how to promote products and increase sales during the holiday season, but people rarely talk about the opposite side that is equally important to brand loyalty: dealing with product returns or shipping issues.

 Product returns are, in fact, one of the biggest problems in the e-commerce world.
-Around 30% of purchases made online are returned and this can cause a big amount of losses for retailers, in particular $550 billion in 2020 according to Statista.
+Around 30% of purchases made online are returned and this can cause significant losses for retailers – $550 billion in 2020 according to Statista.

 Research conducted by Barclaycard in 2019 extracted important insights about what they call “serial returners.”
 Their results showed that:

 - Retailers had seen an increase of product returns in the previous two years.

-- 29% of customers are ordering more items, knowing that they are going to return the majority of them.
+- 29% of customers ordered more items, knowing that they would return the majority of them.

-- Customers often return items that they’ve already used.
+- Customers often returned items that they had already used.

-- 14% of consumers have been penalized for these kinds of behaviors, but “serial returners” keep increasing.
-In particular, these users are millenials and have been penalized for returning too many items or returning them after the set deadline, as well as returning products that have been used or that they don’t have the correct packaging/label.
+- 14% of consumers were penalized for this behavior, but “serial returners” keep increasing.
+They tend to be millennials who have been penalized for returning too many items or returning them after the deadline, as well as for returning used products or those that don’t have the correct packaging/label.

-The apparel industry is specially affected by product returns.
-Clothing items make up 88% of the returns produced in the US during the past year, followed by shoes and electronics.
+The apparel industry is especially affected by product returns.
+Clothing items made up 88% of the returns in the US during the past year, followed by shoes and electronics.

 - The products delivered are damaged.

-- The item doesn’t match the characteristics listed in the web description.
+- The item doesn’t match the characteristics listed in the description.

-- Customers end up not liking the products they’ve purchased (i.e: gifts, products not fitting, etc).
+- Customers end up not liking the products they’ve purchased (i.e: gifts, clothes not fitting, etc).

 - Customers have purchased several goods online with the intention of comparing products and returning the ones they don’t like.
-This is often due to the unavailability of testing the product in real life.
+This is often due to not having an opportunity to sample the product in real life.

 - The product arrived too late and is no longer needed.